-The VPHCS equips community health workers (CHW) and leaders of people’s organizations with knowledge and skills to respond to the basic health needs of their communities through health promotion, disease prevention and selective curative process.
+The Visayas Primary Healthcare Services, Inc. equips community health workers (CHW) and leaders of people’s organizations with knowledge and skills to respond to the basic health needs of their communities through health promotion, disease prevention and selective curative process.

 Many health problems, mostly common illnesses can be readily managed and prevented in the community level through active people’s participation and involvement.
 Volunteer CHW are trained to provide simple relevant health information to families, conduct health education classes on common health problems and provide services using herbal medicine, water therapy, acupressure, ventusa and basic Western medicine.

-The basic health skills trainings (BHST) topics consist of basic health orientation, concepts of health and disease, environmental sanitation, vital signs, home remedies, herbal medicine, control of acute respiratory infections, control of diarrheal diseases, ventusa, nutrition, immunization, basic anatomy and physiology, and simple history and physical examination.
+The basic health skills trainings (BHST) topics consist of basic health orientation, concepts of health and disease, vital signs taking (blood pressure, respiratory rate, pulse rate and temperature), home remedies, herbal medicine, control of acute respiratory infections, control of diarrheal diseases, ventusa, nutrition, environmental sanitation, immunization, basic anatomy and physiology, simple history and physical examination, maternal health, and common diseases like hypertension, diabetes and tuberculosis.

 Leadership skills are also rendered to the CHWs in order to manage community-based health programs in their areas.
 Guidance of health committees of the people’s organizations, monitoring of the skills and practicum of the trained CHWs are also provided.